-We estimate that the net proceeds from our issuance and sale of 5,888,888 shares of our common stock in this offering will be approximately \$ 96.3 million, based on the initial public offering price of \$18.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
-If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be approximately \$111.1 million.
-We will also receive \$12.75 million from the sale of 708,333 shares of common stock in the concurrent private placement to an affiliate of Celgene at the public offering price of \$18.00 per share.
+We estimate that the net proceeds from our issuance and sale of 5,000,000 shares of our common stock in this offering will be approximately \$67.5 million, assuming an initial public offering price of \$15.00 per share, which is the midpoint of the range listed on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+If the underwriters exercise their over-allotment option in full, we estimate that our net proceeds will be approximately \$77.9 million.
+We will also receive \$12.75 million from the sale of 850,000 shares of common stock in the concurrent private placement to Celgene at the assumed public offering price of \$15.00 per share.